mi2428/dotfiles/README.md

 ### Import GPG key pair to create signed commit

+**NOTE:** The simplest way is to copy-and-paste `.gnupg` directory from one to another -- no need type the followings.

 ```
 % gpg --export --armor --output mi2428.public.key
 % gpg --export-secret-keys --armor --output mi2428.secret.key